 Do You Have a Gardening Question?

-The Oregon State University Extension Center Plant Clinic is a research-based diagnostic facility staffed by Master Gardener volunteers.
-We help local residents recognize the nature of their plant or insect problem (including identification) via diagnosis using non-biased, research-based information.
+The Jackson County Master Gardener Plant Clinic is a research-based diagnostic facility staffed by OSU Master Gardener volunteers.
+We help local residents recognize the nature of their plant or insect problem (including identification) via diagnosis using unbiased, research-based information.
 We then provide recommendations to manage the disease or disorder using proper control methods, including cultural, biological and chemical measures.

-To receive the best possible answer to your query, you should:
+Help us determine the best possible answer to your query.

 - Provide as much information as possible regarding your inquiry, including the problem itself, when the problem started, and information about the associated environment.

-- Provide a large, live sampleof the plant or a clean, complete insect sample.
+- Provide a large, live sample of the plant or a clean, complete insect sample.
 For identification, a physical sample is required.
-For plants, bring large examples (i.e. leaves and branches, flowers if the plant is blooming) of both healthy and affected tissue.
+For plants, bring large examples (i.e., leaves and branches, flowers if the plant is blooming) of both healthy and affected tissues.

 - Bring multiple parts of the plant if possible.
 For example, if you have affected apples, bringing a sample of a branch with leaves will help us to identify the problem.

-- Provide photographs to accompany physical samples of the plantto help describe the environment and how the whole plant looks, especially if it is a tree or large shrub.
-It is more difficult to make an accurate identification of a plant or insect solely with photographs.
-Physical samples will increase the probability of making an accurate identification.
+- Provide photographs to accompany physical samples of the plant to show the environment and how the whole plant looks, especially if it is a tree or large shrub.

-- A Master Gardener volunteer will research an answer to your question, using a variety of library and online resources.
-Master Gardener volunteers exclusively use non-biased, science-based information in their research to ensure that you receive a high quality answer.
-They will reply to you as soon as they can (volunteers do not make diagnoses on-the-spot, time is needed to perform research).
+- A Master Gardener volunteer will research an unbiased, research-based answer to your question, using a variety of library and online resources, and will reply to you as soon as they can.
+Volunteers do not make diagnoses on the spot.
+Time is needed to perform research.